Innoss'B: 1997–2013: Early life and Maisha Soul

-Innocent Didace Balume was born on 5 May 1997, in Goma, North Kivu, Zaire.
-His father was a dancer, and his mother was a cantor at church.
-He is the youngest of six children and has three brothers.
-Raised in Mikeno neighborhood, colloquially known as Birere, within Goma commune, Innocent spent considerable time at his paternal grandmother's residence, where he developed interest for Michael Jackson's music.
+Innocent Didace Balume was born on 5 May 1997 in Goma, North Kivu, Zaire.
+His father was a dancer and his mother a church cantor.
+The youngest of six children, he grew up in Goma's Mikeno quarter, commonly known as Birere.
+He spent much of his childhood at his paternal grandmother's home, where he developed an interest in Michael Jackson's music.

-In 2002, Innocent, his brothers, and nearly 300,000 others were evacuated following the Nyiragongo volcanic eruption.
-To raise awareness, the brothers formed a band called Maisha Soul while living in a refugee camp.
-The family band included Prince Agakhan Balume, Eric Fonkodji Balume, Achille Djibril Balume, and Innocent Didace Balume.
+In 2002, Innocent and his brothers were displaced by the eruption of Mount Nyiragongo.
+While living in a refugee camp, they formed the band Maisha Soul.
 They received training at Yolé!Africa, a youth cultural center founded by filmmaker and activist Petna Ndaliko Katondolo.
-Maisha Soul collaborated with several artists, including Pascal Lokua Kanza.
-Maisha Soul's "Another Way," debuted in 2005, won the Revelation 2007 Award at the Goma Tourism Fair.
+Maisha Soul collaborated with several artists, including Lokua Kanza.
+Their song "Another Way", which debuted in 2005, won the Revelation 2007 Award at the Goma Tourism Fair.

-In 2009, Innocent participated in a provincial singing competition organized by the International Committee of the Red Cross and secured third place among over 20 selected groups.
-The following year, at just 13 years old, he won the Vodacom Superstar contest, co-hosted by Vodacom in partnership with Akon, Akonic Entertainment, and Nickie Davis.
-He achieved the feat with a performance of Michael Jackson's "The Way You Make Me Feel."
-His victory earned him $25,000, and allocated a portion of his prize money to his former school in Goma.
+In 2009, Innocent placed third among over 20 selected groups in a provincial singing competition organized by the International Committee of the Red Cross.
+The next year, aged 13, he won the Vodacom Superstar contest, organized by Vodacom in partnership with Akon, Akonic Entertainment, and Nickie Davis, after performing Michael Jackson's "The Way You Make Me Feel".
+He received $25,000 in prize money and donated a portion to his former school in Goma.
 The win also provided a platform to launch his music career, and he later collaborated with Akon on the song "Up and Away".